 Node.js relies heavily on callbacks.
 It is a function that runs after a task in the queue is finished, allowing other code to run in the meantime.
 However, with a number of tasks in the queue — each with its own callback — it can lead to callback hell.
 It’s a situation when callbacks get nested within one another causing complexity in understanding and maintaining the code.

 The developers' community says that callback hell is a sign of a lack of experience within teams and poor coding standards that they follow.
 The solution to it is to refactor and simplify code.
-Again, it is possible only if you hire Node.Js programmers who know this runtime inside and out.

 It has an unstable API

-Node.Js implements changes frequently connected to its API.
+Node.js implements changes frequently connected to its API.
 The issue is that those changes are generally backward-incompatible with previous versions.
 Meaning that developers have to spend their time crafting solutions that could work with these APIs over again, spending additional time and at extra cost.
 This is why an unstable API is considered one of the key Node.js limitations.

 It has high demand but few experienced developers